vectronic/rollup-plugin-node-globals/readme.md

 rollup-plugin-node-globals
 ===

 Plugin to insert node globals including so code that works with browserify should work even if it uses process or buffers.
+This not only uses [rollup-plugin-inject
+](https://github.com/rollup/rollup-plugin-inject) but bases itself on that as well.

 - process
 - global